fastprof-hep/fastprof/doc/tutorials/limit_setting/limit_setting.rst

 .. code-block:: console

-  python -im plot -m model_mX2000.json -e Signal --setval xs=3 -l --variations 5 \
+  python -i plot.py -m model_mX2000.json -e Signal --setval xs=3 -l --variations 5 \
          -o model_mX2000_var5.png

 Adds a second plot with :math:`\pm 5\sigma` variations corresponding to each NP variations.
 To get a better look at the effect on the signal, one can zoom into the peak region:

 .. code-block:: console

-  python -im plot -m model_mX2000.json -e Signal --setval xs=3 --variations 5 \
+  python -i plot.py -m model_mX2000.json -e Signal --setval xs=3 --variations 5 \
          --x-range 1000,3000 --y-range 0,40 -o model_mX2000_var5_zoom.png

 The last command should produce the plot shown below,